 III.
 Politics and the Economy: Current and recent courses include The Fifth Republic, The Extreme Right in France, France and Globalization, and Topics in the French Economy: Work and Its Market.

-The M.A. examination is a five-hour written exam (in English).
+the M.A. examination is a five-hour written exam (in English).
 Students are eligible to take it only after all eight courses have been completed with at least a B average.
 Candidates are examined in the fields of History and Society.
 They also choose a third field, which may either be Politics and the Economy or Culture in Society.
 Please note that some courses are useful for preparation in more than one field.

-Advisement.
 Given our small size, the Institute’s faculty provides close supervision and careful advisement on the choice of courses and the training required for various career goals.
 Each graduate student is advised by a faculty member.

-Networking.
 Graduate students gather regularly outside of class for informal meetings conceived to support degree progress and master’s projects preparation.
 We also have an unmatched program of talks and events with scholars, artists, writers, filmmakers, and IFS alumni.
-These events always start or finish with a reception or a dinner, and allow our students to engage with our prestigious guests speakers and connect with our committed network of alumni.
+These events always start or finish with a reception or a dinner, and allow our students to engage with our prestigious guest speakers and connect with our committed network of alumni.

-Admissions.
 Candidates for the dual program with the School of Law must submit two applications: one to the Institute of French Studies and one to the School of Law.
 Applicants must meet the admission requirements of both the Institute and the School of Law, and admission is subject to approval by both.
 Applications to the Institute do not require GRE scores or financial disclosures.
 We assess applicants on the basis of their undergraduate transcript, a writing sample, and letters of recommendation.
 Application to the two schools can be made either simultaneously or sequentially.
 Please refer to the NYU School of Law website for J.D. application deadlines.
 Students enrolled in NYU’s Law School who wish to pursue the Dual M.A. in Law and French Studies may apply to GSAS during their first or second year at the Law School.
-Our IFS deadline for M.A. admissions is Feb.
-7. Don’t hesitate to contact Wendy Diaz for specific inquiries on the deadlines.
+Our IFS deadline for M.A. admissions is March 15.
+Don’t hesitate to contact Peyton Vann for specific inquiries on the deadlines.
 Please also visit our Prospective Student FAQs page.